Cheap solar panels are changing the world

 No, that would be a large comprehension error.
 I'm making the point because people seem to use what solar and wind can finally do now to justify us not having built nuclear 40 years ago.

-• mrguyorama an hour ago
+• mrguyorama 5 months ago

 Except if we had wanted to be green energy in the 1980s, we would have given Carter a second term which means we would have had investment in Solar panels too.
 We would have likely seen a similar level of massive decrease in cost (not as big though, no chinese manufacturing) to make it pretty competitive.